-Elizabeth Thomson came to Ward Keller in July 2017 from the North Australian Aboriginal Family Legal Service, where she stared as an intern in January 2015 before promotions to paralegal and then solicitor working with injury lawyers.
+Elizabeth Thomson came to Ward Keller in July 2017 from the North Australian Aboriginal Family Legal Service, where she stared as an intern in January 2015 before promotions to paralegal and then solicitor.
+Elizabeth is part of busy the family law and criminal team.

 ‘I was working as an outreach lawyer following the bush court circuit, mainly working on domestic violence and child protection matters in Aboriginal communities’, said Elizabeth, who was previously an intern at a criminal law firm in her home town of Adelaide, focussing on the Aboriginal legal rights movement.